Nicole9801/Distributed_XGBoost/README.md

 ### training_set_summary.csv
 a summary including sample size (patients with expression and response data), number of selected signatures and number of missing signatures in the training set

+## To Run Distributed Training
+First, download spark-3.2.1-bin-hadoop3.2.tgz from the Apache Spark Archive: https://archive.apache.org/dist/spark/spark-3.2.1/ and install it on your local path.

+In scripts/2-Train_Distributed_XGBoost.r, modify the path of Spark to the file path on your local computer:

+`Sys.setenv(SPARK_HOME = "/Users/nicole/spark/spark-3.2.1-bin-hadoop3.2/")`

+`.libPaths(c(file.path(Sys.getenv("SPARK_HOME"), "R", "lib"), .libPaths()))`

+Then in your R script:

+`install.packages("SparkR")`

+This pipeline uses:

+R version 4.4.1
+Python version 3.8.19